Power2All/torrust-actix/README.md

 * Adding optional user tracking as a separate plugin, by default this is disabled.
 * Adding optional torrent tracking extension, will save a peer info when a completed download is tracked for any purposes.
 * Some various improvement on coding performance, readability and linting the files.
+* Replaced Tokio Axum web framework for Actix, reasons: Memory leaks, deadlocks and missing basic functions a web services should have.
+* Renamed the github repository from torrust-axum to torrust-actix.

 #### v3.1.2
 * Bumped library versions.